 Curriculum Insight: Project Scope and Orientation

 Educators are welcome to use my iNaturalist curriculum with accreditation per the Creative Commons license CC BY-SA.
-This curriculum is best suited for high school, middle school, and college-level biological science courses and includes a variety of lessons to support an iNaturalist project for students.
-Of course, the amount of scaffolding needed depends on the class level.
+This curriculum is best suited for high school, middle school, and college-level biological science and naturalist courses and includes a variety of lessons to support an iNaturalist project for students and naturalists.
+Of course, the amount of scaffolding needed depends on the course level.
 I will make the best attempt possible to revise the curriculum documents to reflect any changes that might occur within the iNaturalist.org website and smartphone applications.
 However, you should review them yourself prior to sharing them with students and naturalists.

 I developed this iNaturalist curriculum as a major component of a high school biology Ecology Unit which occurred over the span of four weeks in the spring, toward the end of the school year, immediately proceeding a Classification Unit.
 All of my 150 students participated.
-Combined they documented 1,300 iNaturalist observations.
-Aside from iNaturalist, students also focused on a field lab notebook, and a plant press.
+Combined, the students documented 1,300 iNaturalist observations.
+Aside from iNaturalist, students also focused on a field lab notebook and a plant press.
 Each student was required to complete a certain amount of each of these “duties”, or aspects of the project but each student also had a specific focus for the group project.
 This allowed for each individual student to complete one (or more) iNaturalist observations, complete a certain number of observations in a field lab notebook, and contribute and identify a certain number of plants to a plant press.
 So essentially parts of the project were due to individual effort but the final project was due to group effort (three duties total per group, one duty per student).
 I found this to be the most fair way to incorporate iNaturalist to a cohort of high school students in which on average at the time in 2012, approximately one-third of the students had smartphones at the time of the project.
 I have also used several aspects of this curriculum for undergraduate and community naturalist programs.

 Curriculum Organization and Mentor Support